Siri gets smarter: How Apple Intelligence can amplify your app

 A few examples of useful App Intents might include:

-• Example One - Ask Siri to suggest a step-by-step recipe based on a photo of the items in your refrigerator, using the McCormick Flavor Maker app.
+• Example One - Ask Siri to suggest a step-by-step recipe based on a photo of the items in your refrigerator using the McCormick Flavor Maker app.

-• Example Two - Ask Siri to recommend a scary movie that's still family friendly and available currently on the streaming services you subscribe to, using the Common Sense Media app.
+• Example Two - Ask Siri to recommend a scary movie that's still family-friendly and currently available on the streaming services you subscribe to, using the Common Sense Media app.

 App developers should focus on creating App Intents that represent clear, user-centric actions that enhance the overall user experience.
 Existing App Intents might overlap with the Assistant Schemas' functionalities.
 If you're able to make your existing App Intents conform to a schema without changing any parameters, simply do that – but be mindful about changing their implementations as it can cause existing shortcuts to stop working.
 Otherwise, create a new App Intent and mark it as available to Apple Intelligence by setting isAssistantOnly to true to avoid making them appearing as duplicates.